 Various public buses depart from Tainan Station to Chihkan Tower, but it’s very close, so consider walking.
 It’s a 15 to 20 minute walk from the station.
-Alternatively you could use the Tainan Sightseeing Bus from the station (passes from NT$300).
+Alternatively you could use the Tainan Sightseeing Bus from the station.
 Tickets and passes are available to buy on the bus or at the ticket booth near the station.

 Hours and fees